Tom Dougherty, CEO – Stealing Share

 Do you subscribe to a daily newspaper?
 Judging by the state of print media, I’m guessing few of you do.
 That’s why the purchase of the LA Times by billionaire Patrick Soon-Shiong is so fascinating.

 Whose gonna subscribe to the LA Times now?

-I won’t get into the specifics of why the newspaper industry dies here, although you read about it here.
+I won’t get into the specifics of why the newspaper industry is dying here, although you can read about it here.
 Print journalism served as the backbone of the fourth estate but not anymore.
 Most people receive their news from cable TV or social media.
 Newspapers, especially in physical paper form, are dinosaurs wondering what those fireballs in the sky are all about.

 Soon-Shiong says he considers newspapers a “public trust.”
 But the health care mogul didn’t buy the LA Times for charity.
 Not when you dole out $500 million on the purchase.

 His acquisition marks the fourth time an individual is buying a major newspaper.
 Jeff Bezos of Amazon purchases The Washington Post, and billionaires also own The Boston Globe and The Las Vegas Review-Journal.

 “But Soon-Shiong and the LA Times must think differently than ever before.
 It can’t be afraid of evolving into something like BuzzFeed or something else.”

 What do those business mavens see in newspapers?
 Well, for one thing, they see content.
 And content rules in the era of instant information.
 The more exclusive content you hold the more relevant you potentially become.